Practice Areas

 The highest duty of care is owed to an invitee (someone on the premises for commercial purposes, such as a customer), The defendant must exercise reasonable care to protect an invitee from an unreasonable risk of harm caused by a dangerous condition on the land.
 Using reasonable care to protect invitees may include inspecting the premises, making any necessary repairs, or warning patrons of any known or foreseeable hazards.
 It does not extend, however, to conditions from which an unreasonable risk cannot be anticipated or to dangers so obvious that an invitee can be expected to discover the hazard.

-Proving negligence isn’t easy—that’s why you need an experienced slip-and-fall attorney by your side.
+Proving negligence isn’t easy—that’s why you need experienced slip-and-fall lawyers by your side.

 It’s All About Negligence